rnwatanabe/remoto/README.md

 3. Right-click the error and select `Quick Fix`
 4. Choose `Change Java project facet version to Java 1.8`
 5. Click `Finish`

+> [!NOTE]
+> You may see two errors with the following message: "Access restriction: The type 'Type' is not AP" ...
+> These are expected and can be safely ignored.

 ### Step 6: Server Configuration